arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 </details>

 Out of the gate, React was very refreshing.
 While many people dislike its syntax, I enjoy it quite a bit!
-NextJS' server components are also really cool, and while the idea of being able to run server-side code from a React component seemed a bit odd at first, it's pretty useful.
+Next.js' server components are also really cool, and while the idea of being able to run server-side code from a React component seemed a bit odd at first, it's pretty useful.

-Despite my glazing of NextJS, there are also some things I don't like.
+Despite my glazing of Next.js, there are also some things I don't like.
 The main issue is that by default, page navigation is pretty slow.
 You can fix this by adding a `loading.tsx` file in the same directory as your `page.tsx`, which will render while the page is loading, but I didn't find this info until relatively deep into the [Next Data Fetching Docs](https://nextjs.org/docs/app/getting-started/fetching-data), so I'm gonna dock points regardless.
 It also, much like SvelteKit, has no direct support for websockets while using the App Router, but the implementation of a custom server wasn't too bad.

-Other than that, NextJS was super easy to work with, and I had no trouble getting everything working.
+Other than that, Next.js was super easy to work with, and I had no trouble getting everything working.
 It's very likely that I use it in a future project.

-This is how I would score NextJS on our scale:
+This is how I would score Next.js on our scale:

 | Category     | Score | Explanation                                                                            |
 | :----------- | :---- | :------------------------------------------------------------------------------------- |